-These services are provided in a licensed mental health facility specializing in 24 hour rehabilitative treatment of serious mental health conditions.
+These services are provided in a licensed mental health facility specializing in 24-hour rehabilitative treatment of serious mental health conditions.
 Psychiatric health facilities must have an agreement with a nearby hospital or clinic to meet the physical health care needs of the people in the facility.

-Are There Special Services Available for Children, Adolescents, and/or Young Adults?
+Are There Special Services Available for Children, and/or Young Adults under the age of 21?

-Beneficiaries under age 21 are eligible to get additional Medi-Cal services through a benefit called Early and Periodic Screening, Diagnostic, and Treatment (EPSDT).
+Beneficiaries under age 21 are eligible to get additional Medi-Cal services through a benefit called Early and Periodic Screening, Diagnostic, and Treatment.

-To be eligible for EPSDT services, a beneficiary must be under age 21 and have full scope Medi-Cal.
-EPSDT covers services that are necessary to correct or improve any mental health condition or to prevent a mental health condition from getting worse.
+To be eligible for Early and Periodic Screening, Diagnostic, and Treatment services, a beneficiary must be under the age of 21 and have full-scope Medi-Cal.
+Early and Periodic Screening, Diagnostic, and Treatment cover services that are necessary to correct or help any behavioral health condition.
+Services that sustain, support, improve, or make more tolerable a behavioral health condition are considered to help the mental health condition and in turn, are medically necessary and covered as Early and Periodic Screening, Diagnostic, and Treatment services.